stellar/soroban-quest/quests/4-cross-contract/README.md

 In order for your cli arguments (the parts of the RPC message) to be passed along to your contract, you must use a `--` double-dash.
 (Fun fact: `--` is sometimes called a "slop"!)
-[This "Hello World" guide][gs-hello-world] has a lot more information, but I'll demonstrate how you might use this syntax to authenticate and increment a counter, taken from the [Auth guide][auth].
+[This "Hello World" tutorial][hello-world-tut] has a lot more information, but I'll demonstrate how you might use this syntax to authenticate and increment a counter, taken from the [Auth tutorial][auth].

 ```bash
 soroban contract invoke \